 They brought an entire, functioning kitchen to our empty venue site and rocked it.

 CORNER STONE CATERERS

 The Stone Family has been catering Parties and Events for over 25 years and still have a majority of the same staff they started with.

 These guys can handle anything you throw at them and their food is damn good!

 I know this is such a seemingly random thing to have on here but I NEED to tell you about this ladies.
 I shoot 45 weddings a year and our Bridal Parties average about 5 Bridesmaids for each Bride.
 Let me do the math for you- that's 270 women per year and if we add in the Mothers that's 360 women each year that I witness who loathe their Shapewear under their dresses.
 And I have seen it ALL!
 3 girls in the bathroom pulling up, taping, saftey pinning each others shapewear just to try to get it to stay up.
 But we all know, once your dress is on and that puppy rolls down, you're screwed.

 So I am introducing you to Hooked Up Shapewear.
 No more Spanx ladies.
 And Hooked Up is SUPER soft and breathable.
 You'll LOVE it!

 You're welcome.
 Tell your friends!
 Tell your Mothers!

-If you chose a Collection with a Connection Session, start thinking about what time of year you would like to book your session.
+If you chose a Collection with a Connection Session, it's time to start thinking about what time of year you would like to book your session.
 Space fills up quickly so the sooner you lock in a date, the better!
-If you have any questions about your session, head over to the Connection Session Packet to learn more about it.
+By February, all May dates are usually filled.
+By May all summer through September dates are usually filled.